James G. (Jim) Matlock, Ph.D.

 Stevenson at the University of Virginia and this brought Keil

 into contact with Stevenson.
-Keil was not initially interested in Stevenson’s
+Keil was not initially interested in

-reincarnation research, but when Stevenson announced that he would provide
+Stevenson’s reincarnation research, but when Stevenson announced

-funding for three investigators to study children who claimed to remember
+that he would provide funding for three investigators to study children

-previous lives in an effort to “replicate” his findings,
+who claimed to remember previous lives in an effort to “replicate”

-to study 23 new cases.
-He reported this work in a solo publication (Keil,
+Thailand and Turkey to study 23 new cases.
+He reported this work in

-1991) and in a joint report with the other two investigators, Antonia
+a solo publication (Keil, 1991) and in a joint report with the other

 Mills and Erlendur